|February 6, 2020

 - providing the following read-only information from the system: case status, application status, receipt of documentation, benefit amount and date, and case denial reason.

 Accordingly, we are issuing a 2020 revision of the SNAP Call Center Support Policy, a copy of which is attached to this document.
-Please note that states must continue to request FNS approval to use non-state agency employees in any of the indicated capacities, in order to ensure continued FFP support.
-In accordance with 7 CFR 275.3(a), for states that are requesting to have vendor/private staff conduct one of the new functions (indicated by an * in the SNAP Call Center Support Policy), FNS intends to designate call/contact centers as areas required to be reviewed in the state’s Management Evaluation (ME) for the first two years following implementation of the requested flexibility.
+Please note that states must continue to request FNS approval to use non-state agency employees in any of the indicated capacities, in order to ensure continued FFP support.4 In accordance with 7 CFR 275.3(a), for states that are requesting to have vendor/private staff conduct one of the new functions (indicated by an * in the SNAP Call Center Support Policy), FNS intends to designate call/contact centers as areas required to be reviewed in the state’s management evaluation (ME) for the first two years following implementation of the requested flexibility.
 FNS also intends to require that states submit these ME report to FNS for review under 7 CFR 272.15(b)(4).
-In addition, beginning with submissions for Fiscal Year 2021, states will be expected to include as part of their state Plans of Operation details of how non-merit staff are being used as part of SNAP call center operations.
-Additional information on this update to the state Plans of Operation Guidance will be shared with states in the near future.
-FY21 state Plans of Operation will be due to FNS on August 15, 2020
+In addition, beginning with submissions for fiscal year 2021, states will be expected to include as part of their state plans of operation5 details of how non-merit staff are being used as part of SNAP call center operations.
+Additional information on this update to the state plans of operation Guidance will be shared with states in the near future.
+FY 2021 state plans of operation will be due to FNS on Aug.
+15, 2020

 Please note that, as before, vendor/private staff will not be allowed to alter a SNAP applicant or participant’s case in a way that could affect their eligibility or benefit level, regardless if the vendor/private staff is working in a call center or in some other role.
 As noted above, the SNAP interview and certification/eligibility determination process remain a state agency employee responsibility, consistent with statute and regulation.
 Under Section 17(b) of the Food and Nutrition Act, as amended, FNS may consider state requests for demonstration projects that would permit vendor/private staff to perform the SNAP interview and certification/eligibility determination.
 Any proposed demonstration projects must have clearly stated objectives and a robust evaluation component.